Ficool

 Close-up on the infant's face.

-His mouth is wide open, letting out a laugh that knows nothing of fear, wars, or what waits outside that door.
+His mouth wide open.
+Laughing a laugh that knows no fear, no wars, no what awaits outside the door.

-In the background, Maria's shoulders rise slightly.
-A muffled giggle she doesn't want to end.
+In the background, Maria's shoulder rises slightly.
+A suppressed laugh that doesn't want to end.

-A single, perfect moment.
-As if the world outside has stopped out of respect.
+As if the world outside the hut stopped out of respect.

 Page 4